scrapy/scrapy/docs/topics/request-queues.rst

    .. classmethod:: __init__(cls, crawler: scrapy.crawler.Crawler, key: str, state)

-      Return an instance of this disk downstream queue class.
+      Initializes an instance of this disk downstream queue class.

       *key* is the unique ID of the disk downstream queue instance.
 It may be used, for example, to create a unique file or folder to store the queue